Rory Stewart: Iraq

-Writing and documentaries
+Books and media

 Travel and travel writing

-In 2000, Stewart took leave from the Foreign Service to walk across Asia.
+In 2000, Stewart took leave from the Foreign Office to walk across Asia.
 This journey on foot involved Stewart walking for more than eighteen months, across much of Iran, Pakistan, and the Indian and Nepali Himalayas in 2000 and 2001, finishing with a 36-day solo walk across Afghanistan in the early months of 2002.
 He typically walked 20–25 miles a day, staying in village houses every night.
 He has also walked across sections of Western New Guinea and much of the United Kingdom.
 Stewart was awarded the Royal Scottish Geographical Society's Livingstone medal in 2009 "in recognition of his work in Afghanistan and his travel writing, and for his distinguished contribution to geography".
 His subsequent travel in the United Kingdom, and his writing on geography, was recognised by the Royal Geographical Society, which awarded him the Ness Award in 2018.

 His book describing his walk across Afghanistan, The Places in Between, was a New York Times bestseller.
-The Places in Between was named by The New York Times as a "flat-out masterpiece" and listed as one of its 10 notable books of 2006.
+The Places in Between was called a "flat-out masterpiece" by The New York Times.
 It won the Royal Society of Literature Ondaatje Prize, the Spirit of Scotland award, and the Premio de Literatura de Viaje Caminos del Cid.
 It was short-listed for a Scottish Arts Council prize, the Guardian First Book Award and the John Llewellyn Rhys Prize.
 The book was adapted into a radio play by Benjamin Yeoh broadcast in 2007 on BBC Radio 4.

-According to the Daily Telegraph, Brad Pitt bought the rights to make a film about Stewart in 2008, with Orlando Bloom tipped to play the leading role.
+According to The Daily Telegraph, Brad Pitt bought the rights to make a film about Stewart in 2008, with Orlando Bloom tipped to play the leading role.

 His book about his 1,000-mile walk in the borderlands separating England and Scotland, also known as the Scottish Marches (in part with his father) – The Marches: Border Walks With My Father – became a Sunday Times top ten bestseller.
-The Marches was long listed for the Orwell Prize, won the Hunter Davies Lakeland Book of the Year, and was a Waterstones Book of the Month.
+The Marches was long-listed for the Orwell Prize, won the Hunter Davies Lakeland Book of the Year, and was a Waterstones Book of the Month.

-He has also written about theory and practice of travel writings in prefaces to Wilfred Thesiger's Arabian Sands, Charles Doughty's Arabia Deserta, and Robert Byron's The Road to Oxiana.
+He has also written about theory and practice of travel writings in prefaces to Wilfred Thesiger's Arabian Sands (edition 2008), Charles Doughty's Arabia Deserta (edition 2013), and Robert Byron's The Road to Oxiana.